naofumi/apache/README.md

 * At the project root, run the Apache server with `docker compose up`
 * The site is available on http://localhost:8080

+* If you have changed `conf/httpd.conf`, then you need to rebuild the Dockerfile so in this case, run the Apache Server with `docker compose up --build`

 ## Deploy

 1. Commit changes to Git